Combinatorics of cyclic-conditional freeness: Convolutions and limit theorems

 \end{corollary}

 \begin{remark} As a final remark about cyclic Boolean multiplicative convolution, we comment on infinite multiplicative infinite divisibility in the case of a unitary operator $u$ acting on some finite dimensional Hilbert space $H$.
-We say that $u$ is Boolean multiplicative infinitely divisible if for each integer $n \geq 1$, there exists a finite sequence $(u_1,\ldots,u_n)$ of unitaries of $B(H)$, all identically distributed under each of the functional $\Varphi$ and $\OmegA$ such that $u=u_1\cdots u_n$.
+We say that $u$ is cyclic Boolean multiplicative infinitely divisible if for each integer $n \geq 1$, there exists a finite sequence $(u_1,\ldots,u_n)$ of unitaries of $B(H)$, all identically distributed under each of the functional $\Varphi$ and $\OmegA$ such that $u=u_1\cdots u_n$ and the $u_1-1,\ldots,u_n-1$ are cyclic Boolean independent.
 In particular, $u$ is Boolean multiplicative infinitely divisible.
 There is not many of such of operators.
 In fact, if we assume that $u$ has two distinct eigenvalues $e^{{\sf i}b_1}$ and $e^{{\sf i}b_2}$, with multiplicities $m_1$ and $m_2$ then the $\eta$-transform $\eta^{\Varphi}$ of $u$ has $0$ in its range; $\eta_u^{\Varphi}(\frac{m_1}{{\rm dim}(H)}e^{{\sf i}b_1} + \frac{m_2}{{\rm dim}(H)}e^{{\sf i}b_2})=0$.
-From \cite{franz2005multiplicative}, this prevents $u$ from being infinitely divisible. \end{remark} We move on to computing the moment series with respect to $\OmegA$ of two cyclically monotone random variables $x$ and $y$. \begin{proposition} Let $x$ and $y$ be two random variables in a cyclic probability space $(\Varphi,\OmegA)$ such that $x-1$ is cyclic monotone independent from $y$, then:
+From \cite{franz2005multiplicative}, this prevents $u$ from being infinitely divisible. \end{remark} We move on to computing the moment series with respect to $\OmegA$ of two cyclically monotone random variables $x$ and $y$. \begin{proposition} Let $x$ and $y$ be two random variables in $\mathcal{A}$ such that $x-1$ is cyclic monotone independent from $y$ relatively to $\Varphi,\OmegA$, then: